20 Tips for Nurturing Gifted Children

 This article by the team at the Gifted Parenting Support blog provides resources and ideas for how to ensure twice-exceptional children are understood by their school’s administrators and teachers in order to receive the best education possible.

 Parents of gifted children are often in the uncomfortable position of advocating for their child when their unique learning needs are not being met at school.
-When we see that we have to address these educational concerns with our child’s teacher or the school’s administrators, stress and emotions can undermine our ability to reach a desirable outcome.
+Having to address these educational concerns with the child’s teacher or the school’s administrators, may bring stress and emotions that can undermine one’s ability to reach a desirable outcome.
 Celi Trépanier explains how to prepare for this scenario.